Also known as kamaitachi

 - In Fist of the North Star, practitioners of the Nanto Seiken family of martial arts styles can rip opponents to shreds this way with their bare hands.
 In fact, it's one of the defining aspects of the style - whilst Hokuto Shinken, The Hero Kenshiro's martial arts style and Nanto Seiken's direct opposite, rips you apart from the inside out, Nanto slices you up from the outside in.

 - The Hidden Leaf also has a few wind users; Asuma can channel his wind element into the two knives he uses, giving them an extended reach and making them much sharper.
-Naruto had a once-used variation of the Rasengan that worked like a Drill Wind, and his Rasenshuriken creates so many tiny wind blades that anyone hit by it is destroyed on a cellular level (it used to damage his own arm too, but nowadays he has several ways around that drawback).
+Naruto had a once-used variation of the Rasengan that worked like a Drill Wind, and his Rasenshuriken creates so many tiny wind blades that anyone hit by it is destroyed on a cellular level (initially it damages his own arm too, but he develops several ways around that drawback).
 Danzo also has several Razor Wind-type techniques, including one similar to the one in the above pic that is capable of mortally injuring multiple people at once.

-- Onimaru simply loves this tropes: he uses a this a lot in battle, and at least once in order to send his Butt Monkey servant from Tokyo to Ganryujima.
+- Yaiba has Onimaru doing this frequently: he uses a this a lot in battle, and at least once in order to send his Butt Monkey servant from Tokyo to Ganryujima.
 He later manages to do this with Lightning ans "Dark energy".